blumixid/docs/troubleshoot/ts_runtimes.md

 # Troubleshooting for runtimes
 {: #runtimes}

-Last updated: 18 August 2016
+Last updated: 9 September 2016
 {: .last-updated}

-You might experience problems when you use IBM® Bluemix™ runtimes.
+You might experience problems when you use {{site.data.keyword.Bluemix_notm}} runtimes.
 However, in many cases, you can recover from these problems by following a few easy steps.
 {:shortdesc}